 Foreland Bothy on the National Trust Foreland Point estate on the Exmoor coast offers very basic accommodation, but rewards you with a fantastic location right on the South West Coast Path.
 Treat it like camping but without the tent, so you need to bring camping mats, sleeping bags and cooking equipment.
 There is a composting loo but no hot water.
 The perfect location for a night or two for those who want to explore the area on foot or want to escape technology in this wilderness under some stunning dark skies.More details

 Fox Tor Café and Bunkhouse

 An ideal base for anyone wishing to spend time on Dartmoor whether it is to walk, climb, cycle, kayak or just relax and enjoy the spectacular scenery.
-This Bunkhouse is situated near the centre of Princetown.
+Fox Tor Bunkhouse is situated near the centre of the village of Princetown.
 Guests can book packed lunches and breakfasts.
-The café has wood stoves and provides lovely home made food cooked to order.
+The café has wood-burning stoves and provides lovely home made food cooked to order.
 Guided walks & mountain biking are available as is mountain bike hire.More details

 Mullacott Farm Camping Barn

 Set in 30 acres on the North Devon coast, the farm boasts sea views overlooking Woolacombe, Lundy Island, Lee Bay, Ilfracombe, and the Welsh coast.
 A former stable block with all accommodation on ground level with raised sleeping areas with mattresses.BYO sleeping bag/bedding and warm clothing.
 There is a dining area and well equipped kitchen.
 Toilets/coin operated showers are in a nearby block.
 No stag/hen parties.
 Dogs welcome with sole use bookings.
 B&B, camping and static caravan also on site.More details